WICG/nav-speculation/triggers.md

 ### Document rules

-In addition to list rules, we envision _document_ rules, denoted by `"source": "document"`.
+In addition to list rules, we envision _document_ rules, denoted by `"source": "document"` or implicitly by the presence of a `"where"` key.
 These allow the user agent to find URLs for speculation from link elements in the page.
 They may include criteria which restrict which of these links can be used.

 The URL can be compared against [URL patterns][urlpattern] (parsed relative to the same base URL as URLs in list rules).